stark-lang/stark/doc/stark-language-reference.md

 No methods in a linear struct can capture the `this` pointer or create a reference to one of its field.
 #### Region Struct

-A region struct is a special linear typed struct that allows to allocate objects within the region.
+A region struct is a special linear typed struct that allows to allocate objects within the region (or arena).

 ```stark
 pub rw region struct Region7 =